jiamings/rst-display/README.md

 >
 > **Time:** 8/28/2013

+### **Notice**
-All the source for RST implementations can be found on **RST/lib**.
+All the source for RST implementations can be found on `RST/lib`.
 Since this is an outdated project, I will not provide other support.
 The code should be correct.

 This is the document for my project for the Qt class.
 It is used to display Rectilinear Steiner Trees using a Qt Application.